Updated: September 16, 2020

 A vision of the future

-The economy, both local and global, play an important role on how investments perform.
+The economy, both local and global, play an important role in how investments perform.
 The better the outlook on the country’s future economic growth, the more aggressive you can be with your investments.

 End of Part 1

 Other Posts Which You Might Find Helpful:

-Disclaimer: The investing tips does NOT constitute as professional financial advice.
+Disclaimer: The investing tips does NOT constitute professional financial advice.
 Consult with a registered financial planner to address your specific concerns.